miarez/extension/README.md

 - [ ] Password gen?
 - [ ] Find all links?
-- [ ] turn tables into jquery tables
+- [x] turn tables into jquery tables
+- [ ] turn a table into a line/bar chart